SDXorg/PySD-Cookbook/docs/analyses/visualization/matplotlib.rst

 Basic Visualization with ``matplotlib``
 =======================================

-Python's most commonly used plotting library is `matplotlib <http://matplotlib.org/>`__.
-The library has an interface which mirrors that of Mathworks'
+Python’s most commonly used plotting library is `matplotlib <http://matplotlib.org/>`__.
+The library has an interface which mirrors that of Mathworks’
 `Matlab <http://www.mathworks.com/help/matlab/2-and-3d-plots.html>`__
 software, and so those with matlab familiarity will find themselves already high up on the learning curve.